 What is the name of the high-profile murder case that Rita Mora Castro takes on?

-Discover the awards and nominations received by Emilia Pérez.
-Explore the history of Emilia Pérez and its cast and crew.
+Discover all the awards and nominations received by Emilia Pérez, from Oscars to film festival honors.
+Learn how Emilia Pérez and its cast and crew have been recognized by critics and the industry alike.

 Best Motion Picture – Musical or Comedy